 Configuration

-The server reads its configuration from configs/server.toml by default.
-You can specify a different path by setting the IGGY_CONFIG_PATH environment variable (e.g., export IGGY_CONFIG_PATH=/path/to/server.toml).
+The server reads its configuration from core/server/config.toml by default.
+You can specify a different path by setting the IGGY_CONFIG_PATH environment variable (e.g., export IGGY_CONFIG_PATH=/path/to/config.toml).
 You can also use a .env file to override specific settings using the IGGY_ prefix (e.g., IGGY_HTTP_ENABLED=true).

 If no configuration file is found, the server uses its built-in defaults.